 Full Ride (up to cost of attendance)│ Single year

 The Ikeda Scholarship is the most prestigious scholarship program at Soka University of America.
-The scholarship covers the entire “Cost of Attendance” which includes not only the direct costs to the university such as tuition, room and board, but also the indirect costs like travel, personal expenses, books and supplies.
+The scholarship covers the entire “Cost of Attendance” which includes not only the direct costs to the university such as tuition, room and board, but also indirect costs like travel, personal expenses, books and supplies.
 The Ikeda Scholarship is awarded annually in May to one student going into the Sophomore class, the Junior class and the Senior class for a total of three scholarships per year.

-Eligibility is determined on merit alone; primarily academic accomplishment with experiences in leadership and service are also taken into account.
-The selection committee (Dean of Faculty and Dean of Students) makes final recommendations to the University President.
+Eligibility is determined on merit alone - academic accomplishment with experiences in leadership and service also taken into account.
+The selection committee (Dean of Faculty and Dean of Students) makes final recommendations to the university president.
 This scholarship is announced in the Spring of each academic year.

 Soka Academic Merit Scholarship